 Although response is not the primary endpoint of the phase I portion of this trial, patients with measurable disease will be assessed by standard criteria.
-For the purposes of this study, patients should be re-evaluated every 8 weeks.
+For the purposes of this study, patients should be re-evaluated every 8 weeks (with a window of minus 1 week prior to day 1 of the cycle).
 In addition to a baseline scan, confirmatory scans will also be obtained at least 4 weeks following initial documentation of an objective response.
 Every attempt should be made to use a consistent imaging modality for each individual participant.